The Doors (film): Historical inaccuracies

+In the concert sequences naked women are shown prancing around onstage, which Densmore said did not happen at any of the Doors' concerts.
+Krieger said that he did not take acid prior to the concert at the Dinner Key Auditorium in Miami on March 1, 1969, as depicted in the film.

-The surviving Doors members were all, to one degree or another, unhappy with the final film, and were said to have heavily criticized Stone's portrayal of Morrison as an "out of control sociopath."
-In a 1991 interview with Gary James, Manzarek criticized Stone for exaggerating Morrison's alcohol consumption in the movie: "Jim with a bottle all the time.
+The surviving Doors members were all, to one degree or another, unhappy with the final film but still praised Kilmer's performance.
+In a 1991 interview with Gary James, Manzarek criticized Stone for exaggerating Morrison's alcohol consumption: "Jim with a bottle all the time.
 It was ridiculous ...
 It was not about Jim Morrison.
 It was about Jimbo Morrison, the drunk.
 God, where was the sensitive poet and the funny guy?
 The guy I knew was not on that screen."
-In the afterword of his book Riders on the Storm, Densmore says that the movie is based on "the myth of Jim Morrison" and criticizes the film for portraying Morrison's ideas as "muddled through the haze of the drink [alcohol]."
-In a 1994 interview, Krieger said that the film doesn't give the viewer "any kind of understanding of what made Jim Morrison tick."
+In the afterword of his book Riders on the Storm, Densmore says that the movie is based on "the myth of Jim Morrison" and criticizes the film for portraying Morrison's ideas as "muddled through the haze of the drink [alcohol]".
+In a 1991 interview, Krieger said that Kilmer did a good job portraying Morrison and that "it was scary sometimes how much he was like Jim".
+In a 1994 interview, Krieger said that the film does not give the viewer "any kind of understanding of what made Jim Morrison tick".
 Krieger added, "They left a lot of stuff out.
 Some of it was overblown, but a lot of the stuff was very well done, I thought."

+In a 2015 interview with Forbes, Densmore said that Manzarek wanted to direct the film at one point before Stone, and he was trying to tell Stone how to make the movie and was not allowed on set for awhile.
+Densmore said that Manzarek did not want the film to show Morrison's darker side, to which Densmore recalled: "Well, that's ludicrous.
+Maybe Oliver focused quite a bit on that, but I love him for giving it a go.
+I think Val Kilmer should have been nominated for an Oscar.
+He gave me the creeps on the set - he was so close to Jim.
+Actors, they're weird.
+They transform their bodies."
+Densmore added that his only regret about the film is that it wasn't more about the times, the sixties.
+"Oliver chose the tortured artist, a valid storyline probably not dissimilar to stuff jangling around in Mr. Stone's head", he said.